grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 If `auto_sni_san_validation` is set in the [UpstreamTlsContext][UTC], matching will be performed against the SNI that was used by the client, and this validation will replace the [`match_subject_alt_names`][match_subject_alt_names] if set.
-This verification occurs in the TrustManager of the SslContext which is created using the cert store indicated by `CertificateValidationContext` in `UpstreamTlsContext` which is either a managed cert store or the system root cert store.
+This verification occurs in the TrustManager created by the `CertificateProvider` using the cert store indicated by `CertificateValidationContext` in `UpstreamTlsContext` which is either a managed cert store or the system root cert store.